learn-co-curriculum/phase-0-wsl2-env-git-github/README.md

-# Configuring Git, GitHub, and the Flatiron Student Portal on WSL2
+# Configuring Git and GitHub on WSL2

 ## Create a GitHub Account